CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 - It is not recommeded to run other test suites than ``quick_suite`` or ``travis_suite`` on a personal computer.
 - The conda environment is automatically activated when compiling or running the model using the ``./cice.build`` and ``./cice.run`` scripts in the case directory.
 These scripts source the file ``env.conda_{linux.macos}``, which calls ``conda activate cice``.
-- To use the "cice" conda environment with the Python plotting (see :ref:`timeseries`) and quality control scripts (see :ref:`CodeCompliance`), you must manually activate the environment:
+- To use the "cice" conda environment with the Python plotting (see :ref:`timeseries`) and quality control (QC) scripts (see :ref:`CodeValidation`), you must manually activate the environment:

   .. code-block:: bash